 Nightlife in Berlin

-Berlin's nightlife is second to none; boasting full-throttle sex clubs, dimly-lit cafés and even opportunities to enjoy a night as an opera-goer.
+Berlin's nightlife is second to none; boasting full-throttle clubs, intimate cafes and even opportunities to enjoy a night as an opera-goer.
 Specifically, the districts of Mitte, Prenzlauer Berg, Friedrichshain and Kreuzberg are saturated and any space is likely to become a venue for young Berliners to dance the night away.

 Those who enjoy anything with an intellectual edge will find a fertile nesting ground in Berlin.
 Art galleries and live music venues are often open till late.

 Shopping in Berlin

 In a city as innovative as Berlin, lifestyle and fashion go hand in hand, and shopping here is an experience defined by both style and originality.
-While each area in Berlin has its own commercial hub, the two most well known in West and East Berlin respectively are Ku'damm (Kurfurstendamm) and Mitte.
+While each area in Berlin has its own commercial hub, the two most well known in West and East Berlin are Ku'damm (Kurfurstendamm) and Mitte, respectively.

 Ku'damm is a two-mile (4km) stretch of avenue in Charlottenburg where everything from department stores to designer outlets can be found.
 This area is akin to New York's Fifth Avenue and can seem a bit claustrophobic with both locals and tourists flocking here during peak shopping season.
 Alternatively, Unter den Linden and Friedrichstrasse in East Berlin are beginning to rival Ku'damm as the city's premier shopping mile.
-Once host to a bevy of tacky souvenir shops, these areas have become home to a number of well-known and luxurious fashion houses in recent years.
+Once host to a bevy of tacky souvenir shops, these areas are now home to a number of well-known and luxurious fashion houses in recent years.

 Mitte, on the other hand, is full of funky finds for those more artistically inclined.
 In contrast to West Berlin's tradition of mainstream megastores, this East Berlin area boasts an array of second-hand shops and flea markets.

 Eating out in Berlin

 Expats living in Berlin will find that the food in the German capital is fuss-free and delicious.
 Much of the local cuisine in Berlin has been influenced by immigrants from neighbouring countries and ingredients such as pork, goose, fish, cabbage, turnips, pickles and potatoes commonly feature in the city's cuisine.